 Pediatric Use: Safety and efficacy have not been established in pediatric patients.

-Dosage and Administration: Recommended dose: 34 mg per day, taken orally as two 17-mg tablets once daily, without titration.
+Recommended dose: 34 mg taken orally once daily, without titration.